Our last flight on United was when we flew to Chicago. I wrote about how when purchasing the ticket I paid

 Might I add, not only would it be traumatic for a five year old to be sitting separated from his or her family for the entire flight, but I would imagine but the two other passengers would feel somewhat uncomfortable with someone else’s unattended child sitting next to them for a whole flight.
 I don’t know who at United thinks this would ever be a good idea.
 It should not be left up to the good nature and common sense of the other passengers to figure out seating arrangements for families with young children.

-I’m sure some people will say the family could have just bought up to regular economy seats and they could have avoided this problem.
+I’m sure some people will say the family could have just bought seat assignments and they could have avoided this problem.
 I could see that if you were talking about an airline who markets itself as no frills, which United does not (have you not seen the ads for Polaris First Class seats plastered all over O’Hare airport).
 This was a family of five and to purchase basic economy tickets would have cost around $150 extra round trip.
 Not an insignificant price difference.

 I took a great deal of insight away from my conversation.
 This was a everyday, infrequent traveler and someone that a frequent flyer who gets upgraded to economy plus or first class might not see very often.
 The look of anxiety on her face and of the kids was difficult to ignore.
 You could only feel for them and it didn’t matter if this could have been avoided or not.
 They should have never been put in this situation in the first place.
 Even Southwest allows parents to board with young children earlier to make sure they have a chance to sit together.